Coffee: Instant coffee

 Many products are sold for the convenience of consumers who do not want to prepare their coffee or who do not have access to coffeemaking equipment.
 Instant coffee is dried into soluble powder or freeze-dried into granules that can be quickly dissolved in hot water.
-Originally invented in 1907, it rapidly gained in popularity in many countries in the post-war period, with Nescafé being the most popular product.
+A New Zealand invention and staple, instant coffee was originally invented in Invercargill in 1890 by food chemist David Strang.
+It rapidly gained in popularity in many countries in the post-war period, with Nescafé being the most popular product.
 Many consumers determined that the convenience of preparing a cup of instant coffee more than made up for a perceived inferior taste, although, since the late 1970s, instant coffee has been produced differently in such a way that is similar to the taste of freshly brewed coffee.
 Paralleling (and complementing) the rapid rise of instant coffee was the coffee vending machine invented in 1947 and widely distributed since the 1950s.

-Canned coffee has been popular in Asian countries for many years, particularly in China, Japan, South Korea, and Taiwan.
-Vending machines typically sell varieties of flavored canned coffee, much like brewed or percolated coffee, available both hot and cold.
-Japanese convenience stores and groceries also have a wide availability of bottled coffee drinks, which are typically lightly sweetened and pre-blended with milk.
-Bottled coffee drinks are also consumed in the United States.

-Liquid coffee concentrates are sometimes used in large institutional situations where coffee needs to be produced for thousands of people at the same time.
-It is described as having a flavor about as good as low-grade robusta coffee and costs about 10¢ a cup to produce.
-The machines can process up to 500 cups an hour, or 1,000 if the water is preheated.

 Economics

-Over 90 percent of coffee production takes place in developing countries—mainly South America—while consumption happens primarily in industrialized economies.
-There are 25 million small producers who rely on coffee for a living worldwide.
-In Brazil, where almost a third of the world's coffee is produced, over five million people are employed in the cultivation and harvesting of over three billion coffee plants; it is a more labor-intensive culture than alternative cultures of the same regions, such as sugar cane or cattle, as its cultivation is not automated, requiring frequent human attention.